noelbue/my-personal-task-manager/README.md

 - Enhanced tag filtering for tasks
 - Introduced background color customization
 - Enhanced UI with Font Awesome icons and toast notifications
+- Added search functionality for tasks
+- Implemented "Due Soon" indicator for tasks nearing their deadline
+- Added visual feedback for task editing

 ## Target User Group
 The application is designed for individuals like students, freelancers, and professionals who need a simple tool to organize their daily tasks.